Rolls-Royce Silver Ghost

 The Rolls-Royce Silver Ghost name refers both to a car model and one specific car from that series.

-Originally named the "40/50 h.p." the chassis was first made at Royce's Manchester works, with production moving to Derby in July 1908, and also, between 1921 and 1926, in Springfield, Massachusetts.
-Chassis no. 60551, registered AX 201, was the car that was originally given the name "Silver Ghost."
+Originally named the "40/50 h.p." the chassis was first made at Royce's Manchester works, with production moving to Derby in July 1908, and also, between 1921 and 1926, in Springfield, Massachusetts, USA.
+Chassis no. 60551, registered AX 201, was the car that was originally given the name "Silver Ghost".
 Other 40/50 hp cars were also given names, but the Silver Ghost title was taken up by the press, and soon all 40/50s were called by the name, a fact not officially recognised by Rolls-Royce until 1925, when the Phantom range was launched.

 The Silver Ghost was the origin of Rolls-Royce's claim of making the "best car in the world" – a phrase coined not by themselves, but by the prestigious publication Autocar in 1907.
 The chassis and engine were also used as the basis of a range of Rolls-Royce Armoured Cars.

-In December of 1923, four friends of Woodrow Wilson chipped in to buy the former President a Silver Ghost, just weeks before Wilson's death in February of 1924.
+In December 1923, four friends of Woodrow Wilson chipped in to buy the former president a Silver Ghost, just weeks before Wilson's death in February 1924.
 The car was modified so that Wilson, who was disabled, could enter and exit the car more easily.